I’m not an early adopter.

 This can be true.
 Yet early adopters often face the trauma of getting unfinished, unpolished products to work.
 Often before manufacturer support teams have learnt the wrinkles of their new products.

 There’s another reason computer makers love early adopters — they pay more for technology.

 New products usually hit the market with a premium price.
 Once a product matures, the bugs eliminated and competition appears, profit margins are slimmer.

 Companies use high-paying early adopters to fund their product development.

 Being an early adopter is fine if you enjoy playing with digital toys.
-If productivity isn’t as important to you as being cool.
-If you have the time and money to waste making them work.
+If productivity isn’t as important to you as being cool with a certain crowd.
+It's OK if you have the time and money to waste making them work.
+If you can afford to take a risk on a dud product.

 I don’t.
 I prefer to let others try things first.
 Let computer makers and software developers iron out the wrinkles while the product proves its worth.
 Then I’ll turn up with my money.